Dividend Power Score

 Key executives include:

-- George Archos – Founder & Chief Executive Officer
+- George Archos – Founder and Chief Executive Officer